pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Step 2: Install TiDB Operator in the DinD Kubernetes cluster

-Uncomment the `scheduler.kubeSchedulerImage` in `charts/tidb-operator/values.yaml`, set it to desired version if needed, it is default to matching your kubernetes cluster version.

 ```sh
 $ # Install TiDB Operator into Kubernetes
 $ helm install charts/tidb-operator --name=tidb-operator --namespace=tidb-admin --set scheduler.kubeSchedulerImageName=mirantis/hypokube --set scheduler.kubeSchedulerImageTag=final